 In the tech-reliant world, the importance of backing up cannot be stressed enough.
 You should perform routine backups of your blog to both online and offline storage.
 While cloud storage is convenient, it could still be hacked.
 So, make sure you also have your data stored in an external hard drive to have the possibility to recover your content.

 To conclude, there are dozens of ways your data might be at risk.
-It is your responsibility to secure both yours and your subscribers' data at all costs.
-You need to be wary, especially when you are traveling.
+It is your responsibility to secure both your and your subscribers' data at all costs.
+It would help if you were wary, especially when you are traveling.